cmda-minor-web/web-app-from-scratch-2122/course/week-1.md

 ## Goal

-Pick a user story, design the interface, retrieve data from an API and render the structured content.
+Pick a user story, sketch the interface, retrieve data from an API and build the interface.

 ## Intention